oskarhane/neo4j-client/README.md

 ### Separation of client and connections

 Connections are invisible in the code.
 We work with `read` and `write` statements.
+This full chaining mechanism of Link's in ApolloClient is not implentented as this stage, but ideally will at some point.

 ### Usage